All Episodes

 ben harnwell

-Perhaps I could go back to um Livier.
+Perhaps I could go back to Olivia.

-Could you just give me one minute and just say why you think that there are areas of science that require as big a leap of faith as that required um in Christianity?
+Could you just give me one minute and just say why you think that there are areas of science that require as big a leap of faith as that required in Christianity?

 olivier bonnassies

-Uh in fact, uh it's not exactly this.
+In fact, it's not exactly this.

-The question of the beginnings uh we we talk a lot, but also all the questions of the fine-tunings and also many enigmas in uh history of humanity that we are pointing in that in the second part of our book, and also the in biology, for example, in biology, you we discovered that uh the miracle life is a miracle, in fact.
+Now, we have new questions, the question of the beginnings that we talk a lot, but also all the questions of the fine tunings and also many enigmas in history of humanity that we are pointing in the second part of our book.

-For example, uh uh Francis Crick, he said uh the apparition of life on earth is a miracle, and he was a pure atheist.
+Even atheist people who discover the DNA, for example, Francis Crick, he said the apparition of life on Earth is a miracle.

-Uh in the past we thought that coming from enough matter to living uh being uh it was something very simple, but at the end we discovered that every living being on earth uh depends on cells, and cells are all coded by DNA, and DNA appears on earth uh 3.8 billion years ago, and it was already perfect.
+But at the end, we discovered that every living being on Earth depends on cells and cells are all coded by DNA.
+And DNA appears on Earth 3.8 billion years ago.

 ben harnwell